SonDo580/dsa-leetcode/5-TreeAndGraph/5.0-notes/graph.md

   - Acyclic: there are no cycles
 - Note: ignore edge directions when deciding whether a graph is a tree.
 - Property: for a graph with n nodes, if it is connected and has exactly n - 1 edges, it is guaranteed to be a tree

+# When to use DFS/BFS

+- There are some problems where using BFS is clearly better than using DFS
+  - tree: when we concern with tree levels
+  - graph: find the shortest path

+# Implicit graph

+- If a problem involves transitioning between states:
+  - states can be nodes.
+  - transition criteria can be edges.
+- If a problem wants the shortest path or fewest operations etc., it can be a candidate for BFS.